mbruguet/mbruguet.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Economics, *Dauphine University*, 2023-
+* Ph.D in Economics, *Université Paris-Dauphine*, 2023-
 * M.Sc. in Econometrics, Big Data and Statistics, *Aix-Marseille School of Economics (AMSE)*, 2020-2022
-* B.Sc. in Economics and Finance, *Rennes I University*, 2017-2020
+* B.Sc. in Economics and Finance, *Université Rennes I*, 2017-2020
 * Erasmus Semester, *Norwegian University of Science and Technology (NTNU)* , 2021

 Work experience